AshKuhlmann/file_flow/README.md

 ## Maintenance

 This project uses **Dependabot** for weekly dependency checks and **release-please** to automate versioning and changelog generation.
 Code coverage results are uploaded to Codecov.

+## Contributing & Roadmap

+- Use the issue and PR templates in `.github` to report bugs and propose features.
+- Run `scripts/run_benchmarks.sh` for performance baselines.

+### v1.1 Targets
+- Duplicate Finder plugin
+- GUI shell
+- Nightly cron dry-run scheduler